 You don’t need warm clothing here.
 You’ll be provided with a warm suit.
 Though for kids, it might make sense to pack something warm for them.
 There is an indoor bit as well so you don’t really have to worry about being cold.

-Take your camera and make sure you have it on sports mode.
+Take your camera and make sure you have it in sports mode.
 If ever there was a time to use that mode on your camera, this is it.

-Take sunglasses with you.
-Sounds counter intuitive for winter but that reflection on the water is
+Take your sunglasses with you.
+Sounds counter-intuitive for winter but that reflection on the water is

 Look out for seagulls, they usually gather around where whales can be seen